scaldi/scaldi-website/learn.md

 {% endhighlight %}

 This gives you a lot of flexibility in the ways you can define the bindings.

+If you have several bindings that have exactly the same condition, then you can group them together in the `when` block like this:

+{% highlight scala %}
+when (inDevMode or inTestMode) {
+  bind [Database] to new Riak
+  bind [PaymentService] to new MockPaymentService
+}
+{% endhighlight %}

+This will add the same condition to every binding in the group.
+If binding itself also defines a condition, then the context context condition and the binding's conditions would be combined with **and**.

 Out of the box Scaldi comes with `SysPropCondition` which can enable/disable binding based on the system property: